 There are 11 million diaper-age babies in the US.
-Each baby uses, on average, 65 diapers per week.
+Each baby uses an average of 65 diapers per week.
 Which results in over 37 BILLION disposables being tossed EACH YEAR in this country alone.
-With raising awareness on plastic bags, bottles and straws, why is no-one talking about diapers which currently make up 30% of non-biodegradable waste in our landfills?
+With raising awareness of plastic bags, bottles and straws, why is no-one talking about diapers which currently make up 30% of non-biodegradable waste in our landfills?

 We have a growing global crisis.
 With issues related to climate change sounding alarm bells almost every day, our planet’s health has become too serious to ignore.

 Yes, it can feel overwhelming, but there are things we can do.

 For one, we can Live Less Disposably.
 Over generations, we’ve come to rely on the “convenience” of throwaways.
 Choosing items that end up in the trash over quality products we can use again and again.
 You might be thinking that you're just one person, how much impact can you really have?
 The answer is A LOT.
 Think millions of people, just like you, making billions of singular decisions and what a huge impact that will have.
 Policy and regulatory changes are hugely important.
 But they are not enough on their own.
 Personal behavior change is equally as important, and arguably more sustainable.

 When you use the Esembly System, you’ll only need 48 diapers from birth through potty training — and because they’re made to last, you can pass them on to younger sibs, cousins or friends.